Newton apartment complex was working to install fire extinguishers before fire destroyed 12 units

 “Her church got her a motel room last night, but we can’t find someone that can do it tonight,” Hulse said.

-Displaced resident Matthew Davis says only ten percent of his belongings were salvageable.
+Displaced resident Matthew Davis says only 10% of his belongings were salvageable.

 “Went through most of our stuff … water damage, smoke damage, it’s pretty much all fried,” Davis said.